Wentworth Falls Loop

 weather

-Around 3.3km of this walk is not usually affected by severe weather events (that would unexpectedly impact safety and navigation), whilst the remaining 640m is affected by storms that may impact your navigation and safety.
+This whole walk, 370m is not usually affected by severe weather events (that would unexpectedly impact safety and navigation).

 Infrastructure